Langevin diffusions on the torus: estimation and applications: Estimation for toroidal diffusions

 where, using the Markovianity of \eqref{eq:param}, the log-likelihood is given by

 Here $p_{\Delta}(\cdot\,|\,\cdot;\blambda)$ is the tpd of \eqref{eq:param}.
 The first term in \eqref{eq:ll} is often disregarded or set to the sdi of \eqref{eq:param}.
-ML estimation is, under weak regularity conditions, consistent and asymptotically efficient when $N\to\infty$ with fixed $\Delta$ \citep{Dacunha-Castelle1986}, or when $\Delta\to0$ and $T\to\infty$ \citep{Sorensen2008}.
-However, it can rarely be readily performed, as usually no explicit expression for the tpd exists and this tpd is only given implicitly as the solution to (\ref{eq:pde}) on $\T^p$.
-For details, see Section \ref{sec:est:pde}.\\
+Maximum likelihood estimation is, under weak regularity conditions, consistent and asymptotically efficient when $N\to\infty$ with fixed $\Delta$ \citep{Dacunha-Castelle1986}, or when $\Delta\to0$ and $T\to\infty$ \citep{Sorensen2008}.
+However, it can rarely be readily performed, as usually no explicit expression for the tpd exists and this tpd is only given implicitly as the solution to \eqref{eq:pde} on $\T^p$.\\

 In the following we present and analyse several estimation strategies to circumvent the unavailability of the tpd when dealing with toroidal diffusions.
 All these methods rely on an \textit{approximate likelihood function}, where the unknown tpd is replaced by an approximation.
 For the sake of brevity, we suppress the, implicitly assumed, dependence on $\blambda$ in the notation.